paxunix/WaitForElements/README.md

 ##### onTimeoutFn

 Reference to a function that is called if `options.timeout` is reached before any elements are matched.
 Its parameter is an Error object indicating the timeout was reached.

+### _WaitForElements.stop()_

+Silently stop waiting for matches.
+No callbacks are invoked.
+Any outstanding promise will remain pending.